genxapi/genxapi/README.md

 ## What it does

-- Discovers multi-client configs and invokes Orval (plus optional Kubb adapters) to generate TypeScript SDKs today, with room for other languages tomorrow.
+- Discovers multi-client configs and invokes Orval, Kubb, or other configured generators to build SDKs today, with space for additional language toolchains tomorrow.
 - Applies reusable templates, hooks, and post-processing to keep scaffolded clients uniform.
 - Calculates semantic version bumps from OpenAPI diffs and writes changelog metadata.
 - Commits, pushes, and raises pull requests; creates GitHub releases; publishes to public or private npm registries.